Academic IELTS Writing task 1 Sample 1 - Male and female workers in 1975 and 1995 in several employment sectors of the republic of Freedonia

 The line graphs illustrate the number of male and female workers in various sectors in Freedonia in 1975 and 1995.
 It is evident that manufacturing, trade and non-defence public sector employed most number of people.

-From the graph, it is clear that in 1975, male workers were involved in much greater numbers than females especially in manufacturing where about 700 men were involved which was more than twice the number of females.
+From the graph, it is clear that in 1975, male workers were involved in much greater numbers than females especially in manufacturing where about 700 men per thousand were involved which was more than twice the number of females.
 Similarly, men were employed over five times the number of females in banking.
 In all the other sectors men were considerably ahead in terms of employment in 1975.

 Then in 1995 female employment rocketed in communications, becoming almost double of that for males (300).
 It surpassed the male employment in retail trade as well (800 women per thousand employees).
 Except in manufacturing where the situation remained the same as 1975, women employment increased significantly in all the other sectors.